SeoulTech/seoultech-website/readme.md

 + fix the router. possibly use hashes
 + add more pages to the site
 + consider using sessionStorage instead of localStorage
++ fix es6 loader dependency
++ minify scripts and styles

 blog:
-+ sort by post dates
++ sort by post dates. how to get dates?

 event:
 + display userpics of guests for each meetup